michaelspriggs/ray-integration/reference_architectures/batch_inference/README.md

 Requires an operational LSF cluster, ideally with GPUs.
 Though it is possible to test CPU only inferencing, with a large slowdown.
 The `res` daemon should be running on all nodes of the cluster, to support launching processes with LSF's `blaunch` command.

+There should be a shared `$HOME` directory that is accessible from all hosts of the cluster.

 **Recommended:**

 - Enable CPU affinity: